 - 1 level teaspoon of ground cinnamon, and

-- Make sure you have enough space to place two baking trays (or one large tray if thats what you’re using) in your oven and if you are unsure or need help ask an adult- thats what the’re there for. preheat the oven to 200°C/ 400°F /Gas mark 6.
+- Make sure you have enough space to place two baking trays (or one large tray if that's what you're using) in your oven and if you are unsure or need help ask an adult- that's what they're there for. preheat the oven to 200°C/ 400°F /Gas mark 6.

 - Lightly grease (using butter or margarine) the baking trays.

-- If you have not already done so, measure out the butter and slice -with the round- bladed knife- into tiny pieces (if you need to; get an adults help) and add to the mixture.
-When you have added the butter, rub it together in between your fingertips to make a breadcrumb like consistency.
+- If you have not already done so, measure out the butter and slice -with the round-bladed knife- into tiny pieces (if you need to; get an adult help) and add to the mixture.
+When you have added the butter, rub it together in between your fingertips to make a breadcrumb-like consistency.

 - Add the soft brown sugar, mix with the wooden spoon.

 - To make the dough, measure out the milk and mix it into the flour until it becomes stiffer.
 When you can; to pick it up and form a ball of dough - TIP if your dough is too stiff then add a bit more flour combining the ingredients together with your hands until you get a firm but the mildly squishy dough and it shouldn't be sticky or gooey.

 - Sprinkle a fair amount of flour on a clean work surface, and place your ball of dough onto the worktop.

 - Roll out the dough (with a floured rolling pin) until fairly thin, as they will rise in the oven and if they are too thick they will not cook all way through.

 - Cut out your beautiful bears with your cookie/ biscuit cutter.